Fort Totten Reservation

-In 1862, war broke out between the Dakotas and the Minnesota settlers in the region around New Ulm and Mankato, Minnesota.
+Read more about this war at http://usdakotawar.org broke out between the Dakotas and the Minnesota settlers in the region around New Ulm and Mankato, Minnesota.
 As a result of the war, approximately 4,000 Dakotas headed west into northern Dakota Territory.
 General H. H. Sibley and General Alfred Sully led troops into northern Dakota Territory in 1863 and 1864 to locate and punish the Dakotas who took part in the war.
 In early September, Sully attacked a hunting village of Dakotas at White Stone Hill.
 Those who survived this battle went north to Fort Garry (near Winnipeg, Manitoba.)
 Eventually, many Dakotas moved south again to live and hunt near Mni Wakan (today known as Devils Lake.)
 These Dakotas were mostly members of the Wahpeton and Sisseton bands.

 Agency headquarters were built at Fort Totten, but no agent was assigned to the agency until 1870.
 The Dakotas expected annuities (food, clothing and other provisions) worth $80,000 each year for 10 years (See Document 22).